Best ₹1 Crore Health Insurance Plans 2026 - Real Costs

 Best Plans for ₹1 Crore Cover

 At ₹1 crore, HDFC ERGO gives you 2x cover from Day 1 (₹2 crore effective).
-Combined with a 97.1% CSR and 15,000+ network hospitals, this is the most reliable standalone option.
-Premium is the highest, but claim processing is the smoothest.
+Combined with a 97.8% CSR and 15,000+ network hospitals, this is a strong standalone option.
+Premium is the highest of our picks, and claim processing is consistently well rated by our advisors.

 For Base Plan: Aditya Birla Activ One Max (₹25L)